This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Vector_distance

-The vector_distance function calculates the distance between two vectors.
-You can specify parameters to select different distance algorithms.
+The vector_distance function calculates the distance between two vectors and allows you to choose different distance algorithms by specifying parameters.

 The syntax is as follows: